meirisoda/school_fall2023/NTRN201/My Notes/Module 10 - Vitamins and Minerals.md

 Recommended is 400 mcg/day (600mcg/day for pregnancy)
 - Low folate levels in pregnant women are linked to neural tube defects in fetuses (important because neural tubes close within the first 28 days of pregnancy)
 #### Vitamin B12
-Stored in the liver.
+Coenzyme of folate metabolism and aids in nerve function. ==maintains myeliln sheath that insulate Stored in the liver.
 ### Choline
 # Minerals